Skip to main content

 • “The most boring storyline in my gaming history, a bloody disgrace compared to the first part.”

-• “Too much grinding for nothing; the story is boring due to the spaghetti dialogue tree.”
+• “Too much to grind for nothing, boring story due to the spaghetti dialogue tree.”

 • optimization